syncfusion-content/ej2-react-docs/ej2-react/progress-bar/getting-started.md

 ---
 layout: post
-title: Getting started with React Progress bar component | Syncfusion
+title: Getting Started with React ProgressBar Component | Syncfusion
-description:  Checkout and learn about Getting started with React Progress bar component of Syncfusion Essential JS 2 and more details.
+description:  Learn here all about getting started with Syncfusion Essential React ProgressBar component, it's elements and more details.
 control: Getting started
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting Started
+# Getting Started with React progressBar

 This section explains the steps required to create the ProgressBar control using React and configure its properties.